Padi2312/dorcs/docs/06_nice_to_have.md

 ## Code Blocks

-- Syntax highlighting for code blocks
-- Support for multiple languages
 - Title for code blocks
 - Line numbers for code blocks
-- Copy to clipboard button for code blocks
 - Expandable code blocks

 ## For starters